SumeghaGodara/snakemake/_build/html/_sources/container_tutorial.md.txt

 ### What are containers

-Containers are running instances of Singularity/Docker images — containers run the actual applications.
+- **Containers are running instances of Singularity/Docker images — containers run the actual applications.
 A container includes an application and all of its dependencies.
-It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
+It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.**

-And

-Snakemake with Singularity (installed separately) **Snakemake can automatically deploy required software dependencies of a workflow using Conda or Singularity.**

-We will be executing the same workflow **(fastqc--->multiqc--->trimmomatic)** as in [Basic Tutorial](https://snakemake2019.readthedocs.io/en/latest/basic_tutorial.html) but, with each tool being executed in singularity containers based on either Docker or Singularity builds
+- We will be executing the same workflow **(fastqc--->multiqc--->trimmomatic)** as in [Basic Tutorial](https://snakemake2019.readthedocs.io/en/latest/basic_tutorial.html) **but, with tools being executed in singularity containers based on either Docker or Singularity builds**

 > [**Guide to Launching Atmosphere Instances**](https://snakemake2019.readthedocs.io/en/latest/Atmosphere_Cloud.html)